proconnect-gouv/federation/README.md

 tail -F $PC_ROOT/federation/docker/volumes/log/* | npx pino-pretty
 ```

 Other logs are outputted in stdout.
-You can read them with:
+You can read them with, for example:

 ```bash
 docker compose logs core -f --no-log-prefix | npx pino-pretty